Home Blog Rental Lease Agreement Review

 What to Look for in a Rental Lease Agreement

 • Rental cost.
 Rental cost should be clearly indicated in the agreement.
-This provision should also detail the due dates, payment method, grace periods, and penalties for late payment.
+This term should also detail the due dates, payment method, grace periods, and penalties for late payment.

 • Lease duration.
 Lease durations can vary from long-term leases to month-to-month contracts.
 This should be agreed upon by the parties and detailed in the contract.
 The contract can also include the option to renew the lease.

 • Maintenance responsibilities.
-A provision that outlines each party’s responsibilities for property maintenance.
+This is a clause that outlines each party’s responsibilities for property maintenance.
 Typically, a tenant is responsible for minor repairs while a landlord is responsible for larger issues unless the tenant caused the damage.
 This section of the contract may also detail which party is responsible for landscaping and snow removal.

 • Rules and restrictions.
 Most lease agreements include rules and restrictions that the tenant must follow while renting the property.
 Some examples include pet restrictions or subletting restrictions.

 • Termination and eviction procedures.
-The agreement should clearly outline the requirements for termination of the lease and eviction procedures including notice requirements and reasons why the lease could be terminated early.
+The agreement should clearly outline the requirements of terminating the lease and eviction procedures including notice requirements and reasons why the lease could be terminated early.

 • Legal compliance.
 All lease agreements should comply with local, state, and federal laws governing landlord-tenant relationships and rental properties.